scverse/spatialdata/docs/installation.md

 This is the reccommended way to install the package in case in which you want to contribute to the code.
 To update the package you can use `git pull`.

-Important: if you perform an editable install of `spatialdata` and then install `spatialdata-plot`, `spatialdata-io` or `napari-spatialdata`, they may automatically override the installation of `spatialdata`.
+Important: if you perform an editable install of `spatialdata` and then install `spatialdata-plot`, `spatialdata-io` or `napari-spatialdata`, they may automatically override the installation of `spatialdata` with the version from PyPI.
 To check if this happened you can run `python -c "import spatialdata; print(spatialdata.__path__)"`: if you get a path that contains `site-packages`, then your editable installation has been overridden and you need to reinstall the package by rerunning `pip install -e .` in the cloned `spatialdata` repo.

 <!-- Links -->